bartosovic-lab/nanoscope/README.md

 The config.yaml file in the github repository will tailored the workflow according to its content.
 Here is showned the config file for the [downloaded fastq files](#download-sra).

 One can change the name of the samples as well as the path of the fastq files and the associated modalities.
-General information can also be tweaked, such as the temporary directory and conda environment used by snakemake, and parameters related to cellranger binary and reference location.
+General information can also be tweaked, such as the temporary directory and parameters related to cellranger binary and reference location.

 **NB**: this tutorial assumes the cellranger atac reference has already been generated.
 If not, please follow cellranger instructions [here](https://support.10xgenomics.com/single-cell-atac/software/pipelines/latest/advanced/references)